nabuskey/keel-setup-guide-public/README.md

 Follow [this guide](https://spinnaker.io/guides/user/managed-delivery/getting-started/) for quick start.

 #### Notes
-1. The delivery config must reference a service account in the top level field `serviceAccount` e.g.
+1. The delivery config must reference a service account in the top level field `serviceAccount` e.g. Example of this is available in .spinnaker.yml
   ```
   name: test1
   application: keeltest